Risk Warning: Your Capital is at Risk.

 - First mover advantage

 - Dedicated community

 IOTA is the first major cryptocurrency to look at using a DAG in order to process transactions.
 If their experiment proves a success, they will gain the advantage of being the first in a new field.

 As with Bitcoin, early traders will reap the greatest rewards for taking a risk on untested technology.

 Despite the flaws in its security, IOTA is an interesting experiment and this alone makes trading even a small amount worth considering for some.

 Most cryptocurrencies have their cheerleaders but the IOTA community can be downright fanatical.
 IOTA has a very active Slack channel where users are more than happy to extol the virtue of the cryptocurrency.

 These users are in it for the long haul and will likely hold their assets no matter what.
 This could help mitigate any drops in IOTA’s value as the community resists the urge to engage in profit-taking.

 As with any cryptocurrency, there are also risks associated with trading IOTA.

-- Reliance upon the success of the Internet of Things
+- Reliance on the success of the Internet-of-Things

 Despite the promise behind the technology IOTA has been plagued with concerns over the security of the Network.
 The most damning criticism stems from the fact that the team decided to roll their own crypto.